Lesson 11: File Input and Output

 The KILL statement is used to delete a file(s) from the drive.
 The use of wildcards is also acceptable.

-KILL "HiScore.txt" ' delete file from current working directory
+KILL "HiScore.txt" ' delete a file from the current working directory

-KILL "*.tmp" ' delete all files with tmp extension
+KILL "*.tmp" ' delete all files with the .tmp extension

-KILL ".\SupportFiles\Image.bak" ' delete file in specified path
+KILL ".\SupportFiles\Image.bak" ' delete a file in a specified path

 There are a few things you should be aware of when using the KILL statement.